 - Do post accomplishments that you’re proud of.
 However…

 - Don’t brag.
 Posting accolades is great, but an employer is not looking for somebody who is potentially self-centered or overly confident.
-Show what you’ve done and why you’re proud of yourself, but don’t take it too far.
+Show your best accomplishments and why you are proud of them, but do not take it too far.

 - Do show that you can interact with others online in a positive and professional manner.
 For social media sites like Facebook, which end up showing your interactions with others on your own profile, this is especially helpful.